Full-Time Program

 The Program

-Techtonica's full-time software engineering training program is a free, virtual, year-long program that provides the opportunity for women and non-binary adults seeking economic empowerment to learn technical skills in a safe, inclusive space and start their first jobs in tech.
+Techtonica’s full-time, virtual software engineering training program provides the opportunity seeking economic empowerment to learn technical skills in a safe, inclusive space and start their first jobs in tech.
 We select participants who are independent but good at collaborating, motivated to succeed, committed to learning to code, flexible, curious, open-minded, and excited for long-term careers in the field, have a good attitude and a growth mindset, can calmly manage extended periods of frustration (troubleshooting is something you'll face forever in tech!), and want to pay it forward.

 We aim to empower those most underrepresented in tech and to help tech become more diverse and inclusive.
 To that end, we have been very intentional about creating a safe community, building a network, and providing personalized support, which means open communication is absolutely necessary.
 If a special situation comes up, we need you to let us know so we can sympathize and brainstorm solutions with you.
 We've had participants lose housing, have their laptop stolen, become pregnant, face abuse, and more, and if we don't know about it, we can't help.